Legislature(2021 - 2022)ANCH LIO DENALI Rm

 MR. PAINTER answered that the State of Colorado had based its

-and personal income.
-He stated that several states used
+He stated that several states used inflation and personal income

-knowledge had based caps on GDP.
-He stated that Alaska's
+but that no states to his knowledge had based caps on GDP.
+He

-natural resources influence its GDP proportionally different
+stated that Alaska's natural resources influence its GDP in a

-different than those in other states.
-He stated that the most
+other states.
+He stated that the most common factor used in

-common factor used in other states is that of personal income
+other states is that of personal income growth.

-clearing and ports was necessary to encourage economic
+land clearing and ports was necessary to encourage economic

 development and infrastructure and asked whether impacts to